 A Tax Rate Area consists of a geographic area where the taxes on all property are levied by the same taxing entities at the same rate.
-Because the tax rates for 2006-07 are not yet available, the secured revenue projections are based on the 2005-06 tax rates.
-The unsecured revenue projections properly use the 2005-06 secured tax rates.
-All of the tax rate areas within the Project Area have same tax rate.
+Because the 2006-07 secured tax rates are not yet available, the projections of secured revenue are based on the 2005-06 tax rates.
+The projections of unsecured revenue properly use the 2005-06 secured tax rates.
+All of the tax rate areas within the Project Area have the same tax rate.
 The components of the tax rate that is applied to secured value in the Project Area for 2005-06 are as follows: